habuka036/wakame-vdc-wiki/en/usage_guide/Custom-images.md

 ## Overview

-Although there are a variety of pre-built images for Wakame-vdc, in most cases it will be necessary to install extra software and do other miscellaneous setup after starting an instance.
-To reduce this setup effort, in some cases it makes sense for users to create their own custom images.
+Although there are a variety of pre-built machine images for Wakame-vdc, in most cases it will be necessary to install extra software and do other miscellaneous setup after starting an [[instance|Jargon-Dictionary#Instance]].
+To reduce this setup effort, in some cases it makes sense for users to create their own custom [[machine images|Machine Image]].
 Then by simply starting an instance in Wakame-vdc, it is possible to have a virtual machine up and running that is already perfectly set up.
 All necessary software and services, for whatever purpose, can be "ready-to-go".

-There are five basic steps for creating and using a custom image with Wakame-vdc:
+There are five basic steps for creating and using a custom machine image with Wakame-vdc:

 1. Install an OS into a bootable disk or directory structure.